Frequently Asked Questions

 Are your products Kosher?

-We are Kosher Certified, with the exception of Hey, Hey Hazelnut!™ Chocolate Hazelnut Spread, Dark Milk Chocolate + Black Licorice CollaBARation™ Bar, Gingerbread Dark Chocolate Bar and our Pumpkin Spice White Chocolate Bar.
+We are Kosher Certified, with the exception of Hey, Hey Hazelnut!™ Chocolate Hazelnut Spread, Dark Milk Chocolate + Black Licorice CollaBARation™ Bar, and our Gingerbread Dark Chocolate Bar.
 The certification varies by product, but details on each product’s specific Kosher certification can be found on the product pages.
 Our certifying partner is Vaad HaKashruth in Kansas City, MO.

 Do you have any sugar-free chocolate?